Table of Contents

 At an ATM, a debit card works identically to an ATM card: You enter your credit card PIN to manage and withdraw funds from your bank account.
 However, debit cards also allow you to forgo using cash.
 Instead, you can skip the ATM, go to the store, and use your debit card to make the purchase.

 Your debit card will use your checking account to pay, making the transaction cashless.
-For security, you must use your PIN to complete a purchase.
+For security, you may use your PIN to complete a purchase.

 By the same token, you can use a debit card online by entering your details when making a purchase on a website.
 This feature allows for electronic transactions where giving or receiving cash isn’t possible.